 Setting up CAPI is not a cakewalk!

 Meta Conversions API can be set up in two ways; implementing CAPI manually or with the help of developers.
-This involves a lot of steps and procedures starting from setting up a Facebook business account to creating pixels and involving various steps to accomplish setting up Conversions API.
+This involves a lot of steps and procedures starting from setting up a Facebook business account to creating pixel.
+It involves various steps to accomplish setting up Conversions API.
+Not to forget that you would need the help of a developer t o set up CAPI unless you have direct integration from platforms like Shopify, WordPress, WooCommerce, BigCommerce, Magento, etc.,

 We at CustomerLabs, have come up with a unique method to track all offline events and online events, without any help from developers or involving writing a single line of code.